Head & Heart: Chart performance

 "Head & Heart" reached number one in the United Kingdom on 24 July 2020, after first entering the UK Singles Chart at number fifteen two weeks earlier.
 It became both Corry and MNEK's first number one in their native country and remained at the top position for six consecutive weeks, and was certified Platinum for exceeding 600,000 units on 11 September 2020.
 The song went on to spend 71 weeks on the UK Singles Chart.
 The song also reached number one on the Scottish Singles Chart.

 "Head & Heart" also reached number one in Ireland and the Netherlands and was a top ten hit in several other countries, including Australia, Belgium, Denmark, Germany, New Zealand and Sweden.
 It also peaked at number 12 in Greece.

+Music video

+The official music video, directed by Elliot Sampson, was shot via split screen and plays on the duality of head and heart.
+It was described by CelebMix's Katrina Rees as:

+The video follows a day in the life of a particular man and offers two very different takes.

+On the left side of the screen, we see a man with the weight of the world on his shoulders.
+In his grey-coloured world, he tries to get out of bed and start his day: he gets picked on by a gang of his friends on his way to work, he misses the bus and is also later attacked in his workplace.

+However, on the other side of the screen, we see a guy living his best life in a world full of colours.
+Getting ready for the day ahead with ease, he plays football with the gang, enjoys music through his headphones while waiting for the bus and is celebrated at work by everyone around him.

+By the end of the evening,the two versions bump into each other, although while the man who was struggling is confused by it all, the happy-go-lucky version fills him with hope before disappearing.
+Joel and MNEK (who looks very serious) also appear in the video, with clips of them performing the song intertwined within the story.